hagemt/libalexandria/README.md

 referred to as la, quite arcane.
 (Instances of "la" within code stand for "libalexandria."
 Oftentimes, this prefix may include a few additional characters which encode the implementation language.
-For example, laF_ denotes fortran codes for "la.")
+For example, laF_ denotes FORTRAN codes for "la.")
 Through more general use, these procedures will become bound to nodes in the hierarchy of bindings, which will provide a myriad of interfaces which you may leverage as you please